 - A “crackling” sound in your toe as it moves

-Your NYC bunion surgeon, Dr Solomon will need to know your complete medical history as well as if they deformity runs in the family.
+You will need to provide your complete medical history to your bunion surgeon, as well as if they deformity runs in the family.
 X-rays are typically part of your bunion work up allowing Dr. Solomon, the bunion removal podiatrist to measure the extent of deformity as well as the correction needed for optimal surgical success.
 Your bunion surgeon will choose a procedure that corrects your deformity with minimal scarring and recovery time.

 Because bunions range in size and shape, there are various types of surgical procedures (including minimally invasive) used to treat them.
 In most cases, surgery involves correcting the bone alignment and repairing the soft tissues around the big toe.
 Once our bunion doctor evaluates your condition, they will inform you about the type of surgery that will best treat your bunion.

 Some of the most widely used types of bunion removal procedures are:

 - Osteotomy.
 The surgeon will make small cuts in your big toe joint to realign it to a proper position.
 This will straighten the bone and improve the joint balance.
 This is often combined with soft tissue procedures to better maintain the big toe alignment.

 - Exostectomy.
 The doctor will remove the bunion bump from your toe joint without doing an alignment.
 Exostectomy by itself rarely corrects the cause of the bunion and is usually just one part of the entire corrective surgery that includes osteotomy.

 - Arthrodesis.
 In this procedure, the arthritic joint surfaces will be removed and replaced with screws or metal plates until the bone heals to fix the deformity.
 This type of surgery is mainly used in severe bunion cases or for patients with severe arthritis.

 Note: You shouldn’t get a foot surgery even if its minimal incision procedure just because you don’t like the appearance of your foot.